-A Guide to Smokable Cannabis Flower in Florida Jump to Recipe
+A Guide to Smokable Cannabis Flower in Florida

 Joints, pre-rolls, bowls, water pipes - no matter your method of choice, smokable cannabis flower reigns supreme.
 While it is the most popular medical marijuana option, the rules around obtaining flower and where exactly you can consume it remain a bit hazy.
 Take a deep dive into Florida flower: the laws, the amendments, medicating rules, and how flower is dispensed.

 There are myriad conditions that could allow for a medical marijuana card in Florida.
 As of January 2022, a few of the qualifying conditions include:

 - Post-traumatic stress disorder (PTSD)

 - Parkinson’s disease

 - Crohn’s disease

 If you’re uncertain about whether you qualify, speak with a qualifying physician.
 Research suggests more and more afflictions may be eased by marijuana, so don’t assume that you don’t have access just because your particular health problem isn’t on this list.

 Whether you’re looking for smokable flower, creams, or edibles, it’s important to stay up to date on the current statewide marijuana laws.
 With this in mind, we’ve compiled a comprehensive guide to Florida medical marijuana laws that you need to know before you head down to a dispensary for the first time.